IEC metric screw sized connectors

-M12 A-coded 5-pin connector: For each connector size, the A-coding is the inspecific pinout variant and the only variant defined in varying numbers of pins.
+M12 A-coded 5-pin connector.

-Ethernet cable with an M12 X-coded connector in one end and a modular connector in the other.
+Ethernet cable with an M12 X-coded connector on one end and a modular connector on the other.

 IEC metric screw sized connectors is a family of electrical connectors defined by IEC that are named according to their ISO metric screw thread, namely M5, M8 and M12.
 The number gives their outer screw thread diameter in millimeters as with the identically named screws.
 However, the connectors are further classified by a so-called coding, denoted by one or more letters, which defines things like pin layout, shape of connecting surfaces and electrical properties.

 The many types are partly to prevent incorrect connection.
 The larger connector sizes are the most varied, with designated connectors ranging from analog and digital signals to AC and DC power.

 Each "coding" has a different keyway that prevents incorrect connection between incompatibly keyed connectors.

 The connectors on the ends of cables have a freely rotating screw threads that are turned to screw the plug into its mating socket, while the connectors attached to equipment have fixed screw threads that do not rotate.
 This means two panel-mount connectors will not fit together as they cannot be screwed in, however two cables are able to be joined together.
 The gender does not affect this arrangement - both male and female panel-mount connectors are fixed, and both male and female cable ends have freely rotating screw threads.

 Major uses include factory automation and transportation.

 Products can be designed for high weather and chemical resistance (high IP rating) as well as mechanical durability.